The Elizabeth Van Cleaf Institute

 Our Method

-Here is a look back at Cohort One of the EVC Institute.
+Here is a look back at the first year of the EVC Institute.
 The topic was Whispers of the Enslaved: Teaching History Through A Partnership, and provided educators with the tools to feel confident teaching the sensitive topic of slavery.

 Exhibit Tour